Trip Highlights

 What's Excluded In This Trip?

-Porter service is optional and not included in the trip price.
+Porter service is not included in the base package.

 Travel insurance covering high-altitude trekking is mandatory and must be arranged by you.